TheMindCompany/bootstrap.jquery.scrollfade.js/README.md

 ```
 <b>HTML</b>

-The basic html structure is simliar to that needed to create a Bootstrap navbar component.(Note: Bootstrap classes have been left out)
+The basic html structure is simliar to that needed to create a Bootstrap navbar component.
+The content needs to be nested in a element after the navigation.
+(Note: Bootstrap classes have been left out)
 ```
 <body>
   <nav>